What did we do?

 Once the brochure and flyers were approved, we started to plan the website.

-First, we created a preliminary website map, to understand what PFI Hong Kong and their B2B clients needed from the website, then we proceeded with the wireframes.
+First, we created a preliminary website map, to understand what PFI Fareast and their B2B clients needed from the website, then we proceeded with the wireframes.

 We understood that their service pages and description were too many and too long.
 Together with our SEO strategist, we proposed a revision of their services, based on keywords and users queries.
 We suggested reducing the number of service pages from 15 to 11.
 This made their offer clearer, with a more concise website structure, easier to navigate by the users.

-One of the main aims of PFI Hong is to assess and certify the sustainability, environmental and social, of the textile and footwear supply chains.
+One of the main aims of PFI Fareast is to assess and certify environmental and social aspects of the textile and footwear supply chains.
 Their website, and related marketing material, needed to convey the message of a company that cares about current matters, and about the future of the industry.
 A company with more than 60 years of experience, but with young minds willing to work on present challenges, to create a better future for their clients, and, in general, for the planet.

-With a full team effort, design, content, SEO and development, we created a website that responds to both the challenges and wishes of PFI Hong Kong.
+With a full team effort, design, content, SEO and development, we created a website that responds to both the challenges and wishes of PFI Fareast.
 The result is a fresh-looking website, easy to navigate, with modern icons and imagery.

-Also, it’s a website easy to be managed by the PFI Hong Kong team, a crucial point for our aim of providing our clients with websites that are long-term sustainable.
+Also, it’s a website easy to be managed by the PFI Fareast team, a crucial point for our aim of providing our clients with websites that are long-term sustainable.

 To easily edit a website is key in nowadays ever-changing digital marketing scenarios, allowing companies and businesses to quickly update campaigns, launch new products and services and modify outdated content.